Bob Stinson (baseball)

-Gorrell Robert Stinson III (born October 11, 1945) is a former switch-hitting catcher in Major League Baseball from -.
+Gorrell Robert Stinson III (born October 11, 1945) is an American former switch-hitting catcher in Major League Baseball from -.
 Stinson played for six major league franchises, most notably the Seattle Mariners.

 Career

-Stinson was selected in the Major League Baseball Draft by both the Kansas City Athletics and Washington Senators while at Miami High School but did not sign with either club.
+Stinson was selected in the Major League Baseball draft by both the Kansas City Athletics and Washington Senators while at Miami Senior High School in Miami, Florida, but did not sign with either club.
 He was then taken by the Los Angeles Dodgers on June 7, 1966, as the 15th overall selection in the secondary phase of the draft while attending Miami-Dade Community College.